Graph Filters for Signal Processing and Machine Learning on Graphs: Spectral Analysis

+From~\eqref{eq:GFTfilter}, it follows that a graph convolutional filter defined as in~\eqref{eq:graphConv} has the same frequency response for two frequencies with the same eigenvalues, as this results in $\mtPsi$ having repeated rows.
+Alternatively, one can define graph convolutional filters through their action in the frequency domain, potentially accommodating different responses for repeated eigenvalues.

-where $\mtLambda \in \fdC^{N \times (K+1)}$ is a Vandermonde matrix such that $[\mtLambda]_{ik} = \lambda_{i}^{k-1}$.
-The vector $\vcth \in \fdC^{N}$ is known as the GFT of the filter parameters.
-Unlike traditional DSP, the convolution operation is not commutative, and thus the input signal is mathematically (and conceptually) different from the filter parameters.
-This becomes evident in the fact that the GFT of the signal depends on the eigenvectors of the GSO, while the GFT of the filter on the eigenvalues. \end{property} \begin{property}[Lipschitz continuity to changes in $\mtS$] Let $\mtS, \mthS \in \fdR^{N \times N}$ be two GSOs, potentially corresponding to different graphs with the same number of nodes $N$.
+\begin{property}[Lipschitz continuity to changes in $\mtS$] Let $\mtS, \mthS \in \fdR^{N \times N}$ be two GSOs, potentially corresponding to different graphs with the same number of nodes $N$.
 Define the relative difference of $\mthS$ with respect to $\mtS$ as

-for $\stR(\mthS;\mtS) = \{\mtE: \mtP^{\Tr} \mthS \mtP = \mtS+ (\mtE \mtS+ \mtS \mtE) \ , \ \mtP \in \stP\}$ the set containing all the relative difference matrices $\mtE$.
-Let the frequency response of the filter [cf. \eqref{eq:freqResponse}] satisfy $|\lambda \fnth'(\lambda)| \leq C$ for some $C < \infty$ and where $\fnth'(\lambda)$ is the derivative of \eqref{eq:freqResponse}.
+for $\stR(\mthS;\mtS) = \{\mtE: \mtP^{\Tr} \mthS \mtP = \mtS+ (\mtE \mtS+ \mtS \mtE) \ , \ \mtP \in \stP\}$, the set containing all the relative difference matrices $\mtE$.
+Let the frequency response of the filter (cf. \eqref{eq:freqResponse}) satisfy $|\lambda \fnth'(\lambda)| \leq C$ for some $C < \infty$ and where $\fnth'(\lambda)$ is the derivative of \eqref{eq:freqResponse}.
 Then, it holds that

-for $\sceps > 0$ such that $\fnd(\mthS;\mtS) \leq \sceps$.
-Thus, if the relative difference between two GSOs is small, the output of the filters to the same input signal will also be small. \end{property}
+Thus, if the relative difference between two GSOs is small, the outputs of the filters with the same input signal will also be small. { This is a scenario that arises often when learning on graph-structured data.
+The graph observed at training time is often different than the graph observed at testing time.
+Thus, we would like to obtain certain guarantees that the learned filters will still be useful at inference time.
+Property \ref{prop:LipCont} provides one type of guarantee.} {Refer to \cite{gama2020stability} for an extensive discussion on the choice of \eqref{eq:relDiff} as the function to capture differences between $\mtS$ and $\mthS$.} \end{property}